 Search for your main topic keyword, find any top seasonal site in your target niche from Google Search results, and copy its URL.

-Now head over to Google Keyword Planner tool-->Keyword Ideas and enter the URL you copied.
+Now head over to the Google Keyword Planner tool-->Keyword Ideas and enter the URL you copied.

 Google Keyword Planner will give you a long list of search keywords based on the URL you enter.